Home Heating Credit Information

 - Your total household resources level was within the limits for this credit found in Table A.

 The alternate credit uses heating costs to compute a home heating credit.
 Add the amounts you were billed for heat from November 1, 2018 through October 31, 2019.
 If you purchased bulk fuel (oil, coal, wood, or bottled gas), add your receipts to get your total heating cost.
 Treasury may request receipts to verify your heating costs.
 You may claim heating costs on your Michigan homestead only.
 You may not claim heating costs on a vacation home or a home outside of Michigan.

 You are NOT eligible to calculate the credit using the Alternate method if:

 - You were not a Michigan resident for a full 12 months for the year of the claim.

-- Your heating costs were included in your rent or in someone else's name at the time you filed your claim.
+- Your heating costs were included in your rent at the time you filed your claim.

-- You are claiming heat costs for your vacation home or a commercial account.
+- You claimed heat costs for your vacation home or a commercial account.

-- You are a claimant filing a deceased taxpayer's home heating credit claim.
+- You were a claimant filing a deceased taxpayer's home heating credit claim.

-- Your total household resources level is above the limits for this credit found in Table B.
+- Your total household resources level was above the limits for this credit found in Table B.

 What is a "Homestead"?

 Your homestead is the place where you have your permanent home.
 It is the place to which you plan to return whenever you go away.
 You must be the owner and occupant or be contracted to pay rent and occupy the dwelling.
 You can only have one homestead at a time.
 Cottages, second homes and property you own and rent/lease to others does not qualify as a homestead.